top of page

 You may wonder how all of this can be accomplished or worry your relationship may be beyond repair.
 Regardless of whether you are looking for premarital therapy or in the process of divorce, we use the research validated model of relationship intervention developed by Drs.
 John and Julie Gottman.
 Gottman method therapy is based on over 40 years of work conducted by the brilliant mathematician, researcher, author, and psychologist, John Gottman, PhD.
 Dr. Gottman studied couples and learned very reliably what predicted divorce.
 He jokes that this quickly resulted in him not being asked out to dinner anymore.
 But being able to predict divorce with over 90-percent accuracy in multiple studies was only half of the story.
 He also realized he had data on happily married couples and his wife, Julie Schwartz Gottman, PhD, convinced him to use this information to help couples.
 Together, they used each of their areas of expertise in research and clinical practice to develop a model of therapy to pull out the interactions that predict relationship demise and infuse it with the tools to make love last.
 To learn more about the Gottman’s and Gottman method therapy, visit www.gottman.com.

 Enrich therapists begin their work with couples by conducting a relationship assessment.
 Assessment is important to understand the strengths and challenges of the relationship and to save the couple time, energy, and money in therapy.
 This assessment consists of a joint session with the couple to discuss what brings them in currently and to tell the story of their relationship from each of their perspectives.
 The therapist also asks for a sample of how conflict typically looks for them.
 Partners then come in individually to discuss personal background, areas of concern, and goals.
 Information learned in these individual sessions is utilized in therapy, should the individuals proceed with intervention.
 Each person also completes the Relationship Checkup, which is a 337-item questionnaire that comes from the Gottman Institute and assesses many areas of relationship health and helps to build a roadmap for therapy with very specific interventions.
+They also individually complete the Millon Inventory of Personality Styles (MIPS), consisting of 180 true/false questions that help the clinician and couple understand personal styles that impact relationship dynamics.

 As treatment goals are met, therapy can be less frequent and couples practice relationship skills on their own.
 When goals have been met, sessions at six- month intervals are scheduled until new habits have been solidified.